-Sri Lankan president resigns, Parliament to convene
+Sri Lankan president resigns, Parliament to convene Saturday

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s Parliament speaker says President Gotabaya Rajapaksa has resigned and Parliament will convene to choose a new leader after massive protests took over government buildings to force him out of office.
+COLOMBO, Sri Lanka (AP) — The speaker of Sri Lanka’s Parliament said Friday that President Gotabaya Rajapaksa has resigned and Parliament will convene to choose a new leader after massive protests over the country’s economic collapse forced him from office.

-Speaker Mahinda Yapa Abeyweardana said Friday that the Parliament will convene Saturday to start the process of electing a new president.
+Parliament will convene Saturday to start the process of electing a new president, said Speaker Mahinda Yapa Abeywardana.
 He expects to compete the process within seven days.

 Their new choice as president will serve the remainder of Rajapaksa’s term, which ends in 2024.
 That person could potentially appoint a new prime minister, who would then have to be approved by Parliament.

+Sri Lanka has run short of money to pay for imports of basic necessities such as food, fertlizer and fuel, to the despair of its 22 million people.
+Its rapid economic decline has been all the more shocking because, before this crisis, the economy had been expanding, with a growing, comfortable middle class.

-Rajapaksa fled the country Wednesday amid mounting protests for him to resign.
+Rajapaksa fled the country Wednesday amid the mounting protests.
 He arrived in Singapore on Thursday and the speaker said Rajapaksa’s resignation was effective on that date.

 “To be validated like this is massive,” said Viraga Perera, an engineer who has been protesting since April and estimated that he has spent 60 or 70 nights there in all.
 “On a global scale, we have led a movement that toppled a president with minimal force and violence.
 It’s a mix of victory and relief.”

 Protesters who had occupied government buildings retreated Thursday, restoring a tenuous calm in the capital, Colombo.
-But with a fractured opposition, a solution to Sri Lanka’s many woes seemed no closer.
+But with the political opposition in Parliament fractured, a solution to Sri Lanka’s many woes seemed no closer.

+The nation is seeking help from the International Monetary Fund and other creditors, but its finances are so poor that even obtaining a bailout has proven difficult, Prime Minister Ranil Wickremesinghe recently said.

-Abeywardana said he will ensure the process of electing a new president will be swift and transparent.
+Abeywardana promised a swift and transparent process for electing a new president.
 “I request the honorable and loving citizens of this country to create a peaceful atmosphere in order to implement the proper Parliamentary democratic process and enable all members of Parliament to participate in the meetings and function freely and conscientiously,” he said Friday.

-The protesters accuse Rajapaksa and his powerful political family of siphoning money from government coffers for years and his administration of hastening the country’s collapse by mismanaging the economy.
-The family has denied the corruption allegations, but Rajapaksa acknowledged that some of his policies contributed to the meltdown.
+The protesters accuse Rajapaksa and his powerful political family of siphoning money from government coffers for years and of hastening the country’s collapse by mismanaging the economy.
+The family has denied the corruption allegations, but Rajapaksa acknowledged that some of his policies contributed to Sri Lanka’s meltdown.

-Months of protests reached a frenzied peak over the weekend when demonstrators stormed the president’s home and office and the official residence of Prime Minister Ranil Wickremesinghe.
+Months of protests reached a frenzied peak over the weekend when demonstrators stormed the president’s home and office and the official residence of Wickremesinghe, the prime minister.
 On Wednesday, they seized Wickremesinghe’s office.

 Images of protesters inside the buildings — lounging on elegant sofas and beds, posing at officials’ desks and touring the opulent settings — captured the world’s attention.

-The demonstrators initially vowed to hold those places until a new government was in place, but the movement shifted tactics Thursday, apparently concerned that any escalation in violence could undermine their message following clashes the previous night outside the Parliament that left dozens injured.
+The demonstrators initially vowed to stay until a new government was in place, but they shifted tactics Thursday, apparently concerned that an escalation in violence could undermine their message following clashes outside the Parliament that left dozens injured.

 “The fear was that there could be a crack in the trust they held for the struggle,” said Nuzly, a protest leader who goes by only one name.
 “We’ve shown what power of the people can do, but it doesn’t mean we have to occupy these places.”

-Devinda Kodagode, another protest leader, told The Associated Press they planned to vacate official buildings after the speaker said he was exploring legal options for the country in the wake of Rajapaksa’s departure.

-Visaka Jayaweer, a performing artist, described the bittersweet moment of closing the gate to the presidential palace after the crowds cleared out.
+Closing the gate to the presidential palace after the crowds cleared out was bittersweet, said Visaka Jayaweer, a performing artist.

 “Taking over his residence was a great moment.
 It showed just how much we wanted him to step down.
 But it is also a great relief” to leave, she said.
 “We were worried if people would act out — many were angry to see the luxury he had been living in when they were outside, struggling to buy milk for their children.”

-Troops in green uniforms and camouflage vests arrived in armored vehicles to reinforce barricades around the Parliament, while protesters vowed to continue holding rallies outside the president’s office until a new government was in place.

-Rajapaksa and his wife fled Sri Lanka early Wednesday for the Maldives, slipping away in the night aboard a military plane.
+Rajapaksa and his wife slipped away in the night aboard a military plane early Wednesday.
 On Thursday, he went to Singapore, according to the city-state’s Foreign Ministry.
 It said he had not requested asylum.

-Since Sri Lankan presidents are protected from arrest while in power, it’s likely Rajapaksa wanted to plan his departure while he still had constitutional immunity and access to the plane.
+Since Sri Lankan presidents are protected from arrest while in power, Rajapaksa likely wanted to leave while he still had constitutional immunity and access to the plane.

 The protests underscored the dramatic fall of the Rajapaksa political clan that has ruled Sri Lanka for most of the past two decades.